smacz42/osc-weekly-rundown/README.md

 * Modify the make file to have an output directory.
 * Make a better solution to deal with PDFs.

+# Oh my god(s) or lack thereof, it isn't compiling and the meeting is in X minutes!
+(Fixes to common problems)
+* Check that all images are contained in the directory (no images from the interweb or you get error 43)
+* If you haven't worked on the repo from this machine, then make sure you have the dependencies installed and have gotten the submodules installed as mentioned in "To Run" above
+* Did the makefile change since the last time you ran this?
+If So, try swapping in the old makefile or checking out a commit before the makefile was changed and putting in the current presentation directory and running make
+* If make is running successfully but you can't find the outputted pdf, check make's output to see which presentation it is creating.
+If it's the wrong one then double check the format of both your directory name, and file name, it should be `meeting-20XX-MM-DD` and `meeting-20XX-MM-DD.markdown` respectively.
+Therefore it should also be the last entry in presentations when listed (besides the template of course)
+* If none of that works, then get to debugging and put your fix here

 Questions or comments, please feel free to make an issue.
 The repo maintainers are [Nefari0uss](https://github.com/Nefari0uss) and [LibreWulf](https://github.com/oslerw).